5 Easy Winter Boredom Busters for Your Chickens

 Supplies Needed: Trays, soil, grass seed.

-Supplies Needed: 1-2 inch thickness Log (8 inches in length), drill, rope.
+Supplies Needed: 1-2 inch thickness branch (8 inches in length), drill, rope.

-You can take a log and make a chicken swing.
-Drill a hole in each end of the log, and add a rope for hanging.
+You can take a branch and make a chicken swing.
+Drill a hole in each end of the branch, and add a rope for hanging.
 Hang up your chicken swing and watch your chickens take a swing!
-If the log is a little smaller, you can just simply tie the edges of the swing with rope.
+If the branch is a little smaller, you can just simply tie the edges of the swing with rope.
 Make sure your swing is secure to keep your chickens safe.
+Not handy?
+No worries, you can purchase this ready-made chicken swing to hang in your coop or run.

 Supplies Needed: Chain, cabbage, drill bit (1” thick).